LCOGT/neoexchange/README.md

 To prepare the local SQLite DB for use, you should follow these steps:
 1. `cd neoexchange\neoexchange`
-2. Run `python manage.py syncdb`
+2. Run `python manage.py syncdb`.
+This is perform migrations as necessary.
-3. Migrate the apps with `python manage.py migrate`